top of page

 Computing

-Topics to be covered in summer will include: e.safety, methods of communication, programming.
+Topics to be covered in autumn will include: e.safety, methods of communication, programming.
 Various programmes will be used to help deliver this and children will learn how to add detail and attachments to emails this year!

 Art

-Art in the summer term will focus on portraits.
+Art in the spring term will focus on portraits.
 A variety of portrait art will be studied, and a selection of artists are used to share ideas with the children.
 By the end of the unit, children will have produced a portrait in the style of an artist of their choice.

 Design Technology